RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ## STORAGE
-My ComPAN has Rockwell 6765 FDC and can use up to 4 5,25 inch FDDs.
+My ComPAN has Rockwell 6765 FDC and can use up to 4 5,25  or 8 inch FDDs.
+The FDC is located on I/O board with the FDD connectors on the back of the unit.
+It seems to use standard Shugatr interface, for FDD there is no logic inside the drive module, just a cable pass thru.
 There are modules with two FDDs or one FDD and 20Mb Winchester.
 The Winchester controller is inside the drive module and seems to use a FDD interface to connect to system.